synthetos/g2/README.md

 ## Flashing the TinyG2

+To get TinyG2 to reboot into SAM-BA mode, you can issue the json command {"boot":1}.
+You can also open & close the serial port at 1200 baud.
+The easiest way to do the latter is with the command stty -f /dev/tty.usbserial* 1200.

 When in SAM-BA mode, we update firmware with the open source utility BOSSA (the SAM-BA version of avrdude).
 Our branch of it is [here](https://github.com/omco/bossa/tree/arduino), though the open-source version can be used for standalone flashing.

 To flash the program using BOSSA, use the following command template: